Call For Submission

 Submit workshop to email@example.com

-Student Project Forum offers a unique platform for undergraduate/graduate students to present their original research in the field of health informatics.
-The goal of student project forum is to encourage student participation and networking at ISHIC 2017.
-In particular, it will give students both at the graduate and undergraduate level an opportunity to:
+Project Forum offers a unique platform for undergraduate/graduate students, and professionals to present their original research in the field of health informatics.
+The goal of project forum is to encourage participation and networking at ISHIC 2017.
+In particular, it will provide an opportunity to:

 1. Participate in a scientific event